abagames/sounds-some-sounds/README.md

   baseRandomSeed?: number,
   // When reusing an existing AudioContext audioContext?: AudioContext
+  // When reusing an existing GainNode gainNode?: GainNode
 ): void;
 // The startAudio function needs to be called from within
 // the user operation event handler to enable audio playback in the browser